 There's no chance of getting misled or downright fooled by food labels if you don't buy boxed or packaged stuff to begin with.

-And that is what Great Taste No Pain will do for you.
+And that is what my Great Taste No Pain health system will do for you!

 Great Taste No Pain will teach you all the ways that packaged foods can be so harmful to your health.

-You’ll also learn what foods to eat together for easier digestion that can help curb gas, bloating and heartburn.
+You’ll also learn what foods to eat together to pave the way for easier digestion that can help curb gas, bloating, heartburn and constipation.